-What's the Best Way to Prevent the Flu During Pregnancy?
+What's the Best Way to Prevent the Flu?

 Flu season can begin as early as October and last as late as May.
-October or November is the best time to get vaccinated, but getting vaccinated in December is still wise.
+October or November is the best time to get vaccinated, but you can get a shot as late as January.

-In addition to protecting you from the flu, a flu shot during pregnancy will protect your infant from getting the flu for 6 months after birth.
-This is especially important because the flu shot is not safe for infants less than 6 months of age.
+The shot will protect both you and the baby from getting the flu for 6 months after you give birth.
+This is especially important, because the flu shot isn’t safe for infants less than 6 months old.

 It doesn’t contain the live virus and can’t give you the flu.
 You may have fatigue and muscle aches afterward as your immune system responds to the vaccine.

 The flu shot is also OK while you’re breastfeeding.
 It can’t cause you or your nursing baby to get sick.
 The shot takes about 2 weeks to work.

 Pregnant women should not get the nasal flu vaccine.

 The American Lung Association offers an online flu vaccine clinic locator.
 Visit the site, enter a zip code and a date (or dates), and you’ll get information about clinics in your area.

 There’s also a nasal flu vaccine called FluMist that contains live but weakened viruses.
 The nasal flu vaccine is not recommended during pregnancy because it hasn’t been tested in pregnant women.
 The FluMist nasal vaccine can be used in other healthy people between 2 and 49 years old.